Can You Get Insurance with a Learner’s Permit?

 How to get car insurance with a learner’s permit

-Drivers with a learner’s permit can either get their own insurance policy or be added to their parents’ insurance policy.
+Drivers with a learner’s permit can either get their own insurance policy or join their parents’ insurance policy.
 Here’s how each of these options works.

 Get your own policy

 It’s relatively rare to get your own car insurance with a learner’s permit.
 Generally, only teens living independently from their parents or adults and learning to drive for the first time may need this type of insurance.
-But if you can’t be added to your parents’ policy for any reason, you’re responsible for getting appropriate car insurance coverage.
+But if your parents can’t add you to their policy for any reason, you’re responsible for getting appropriate car insurance coverage.

-Rates for learner’s permit drivers are likely to be quite expensive, however, since inexperienced drivers are more likely to get into accidents.
+But rates for learner’s permit drivers are likely to be quite expensive, since inexperienced drivers are more likely to get into accidents.
 In addition, teens younger than 18 can’t enter into a legal insurance contract on their own and will need parental permission to purchase insurance.

 If you’re either an adult or a teen driver and live alone, you might not need a separate policy while driving on a learner’s permit.
-If you borrow someone else’s vehicle to practice driving, you’ll be covered by their policy, as long as they’re a licensed driver and in the car with you.
+If you borrow a licensed driver’s vehicle to practice driving, their policy will cover you, as long as they’re in the car with you.

 Here’s a look at the pros and cons of getting your own policy.